Transition from Sui to Tang: Sui campaigns against Goguryeo and the start of rebellions

-As of 611, Sui Dynasty experienced more than two decades of peace and prosperity, after unifying much of China and ending the Chen Dynasty in 589.
+As of 611, Sui dynasty experienced more than two decades of peace and prosperity, after unifying much of China and ending the Chen dynasty in 589.
 The Eastern Göktürks, based on the Mongolian plateau, had since become a Sui vassal state under Qimin Khan Ashina Rangan and similarly with Goguryeo, based in the Korean peninsula.
 There was one brief internal conflict between Emperor Yang of Sui, who became emperor in 604, and his brother Yang Liang the Prince of Han, who had not seen war.
 When Goguryeo's king Yeongyang refused to pay homage to Emperor Yang in 610, Emperor Yang decided to plan a campaign to conquer it, and both he and the people believed that the conquest would be easy.

 However, staging the attack on Goguryeo took much human and other tolls.
 The building of a fleet and the shipping of food and other supplies to the base of operations, Zhuo Commandery (涿郡, roughly modern Beijing) caused major disruptions in the farming cycle and massive deaths among those conscripted to ship the supplies to Zhuo Commandery.
 In response, in 611, in northern China, those who refused to be conscripted began to revolt as agrarian rebels, led by leaders such as Wang Bo (王薄) and Liu Badao (劉霸道).
 While Emperor Yang initially did not consider these rebels serious threats, the local governmental militias were unable to quell them.

 Despite this, Emperor Yang launched his first campaign against Goguryeo in 612, crossing the Liao River into Goguryeo territory in spring 612.
 Emperor Yang personally led part of the army to put the important city Liaodong (遼東, in modern Liaoyang, Liaoning) under siege, while he sent the Xianbei generals Yuwen Shu and Yu Zhongwen (于仲文) to lead the rest of the army deep into Goguryeo territory, heading toward the Goguryeo capital Pyongyang, joined by the fleet commanded by the southern Chinese general Lai Hu'er.
-Emperor Yang, however, was never able to capture Liaodong, while Yuwen and Yu, advancing nearly to Pyongyang, were defeated by the Goguryeo general Eulji Mundeok and forced to withdraw with heavy losses.
+Emperor Yang, however, was never able to capture Liaodong, while Yuwen and Yu, advancing nearly to Pyongyang, were defeated by the Goguryeo general Ŭlchi Mundŏk and forced to withdraw with heavy losses.
 By fall 612, Emperor Yang was forced to terminate the campaign and withdraw as well, with only minor territorial gains.
 About 300,000 men had been lost in the campaign.